rustwasm/wasm-bindgen/README.md

 pointer.
 The pointer is to have a defined ABI, and the `RefCell` is to ensure safety with reentrancy and aliasing in JS.
 In general you shouldn't see `RefCell` panics with normal usage.

+JS-values-in-Rust are implemented through indexes that index a table generated as part of the JS bindings.
+This table is managed via the ownership specified in Rust and through the bindings that we're returning.

 All of these constructs currently create relatively straightforward code on the JS side of things, mostly haveing a 1:1 match in Rust with JS.